MarcyNash/Tic-Tac-Toe/README.md

 Tic Tac Toe game readme.md

-all - auth dialogs - report success and failure in a status area
+all - auth dialogs - report success and failure in a status area, on button or dialog disable buttons as they akre no longer needed

 create game
 recreate game
-update cell

 check for winner
 alternate player
-game cells should not be editable remove click from each cell as clicked player stats - ui & implement
+game cells should not be editable or highlightable

+player stats - ui & implement

+README.md documentation